Rice University logo

 Background

 I obtained my Ph.D. in the multidisciplinary Algorithms, Combinatorics, and Optimization (ACO) program at the Georgia Institute of Technology.
-My home department was ISyE and I was fortunate to be advised by Mohit Singh and Alejandro Toriello.
+I was fortunate to be advised by Mohit Singh and Alejandro Toriello.
 I also hold a B.Eng. and M.S. in Applied Math from Universidad de Chile.

 Papers